Consensys/doc.teku/docs/Concepts/Withdrawals.md

 cannot have automated withdrawals executed for them.
 Users must alter their credentials to specify an Ethereum address for their withdrawal key.

-BLS withdrawal keys are prefixed with `0x00`, whereas ETH1 withdrawal keys are prefixed with a `0x01`.
+BLS withdrawal keys are prefixed with `0x00`, whereas Ethereum withdrawal keys are prefixed with a `0x01`.

 To determine the type of withdrawal key used by your validator, you can [query your validator configuration onchain](../HowTo/Withdrawal-Keys.md#determine-the-withdrawal-key-type).